McKnightA/McKnightA.github.io/README.md

 ![Quantitative sinusoid regression results showing the learning curve at meta test-time.
 Note that MAML continues to improve with additional gradient steps without overfitting to the extremely small dataset during meta-testing, achieving a loss that is substantially lower than the baseline fine-tuning approach.](./figures/figure 3.png "regression results")

 ### What were the results from the classification task evaluation?
 MAML was evaluated on a classification task using the Omniglot dataset and the mini-ImageNet dataset.
 The performance was measured using the mean classification accuracy metric.
 It was compared to many different meta learning techniques from prior literature.
+The authors reported that MAML outperformed all prior meta learning techniuques included in the study on both the Omniglot and mini-ImageNet datasets, achieving higher few shot classification accuracy and faster adaptation to new classes.

 ![Few-shot classification on held-out Omniglot characters (top) and the MiniImagenet test set (bottom).
 MAML achieves results that are comparable to or outperform state-of-the-art convolutional and recurrent models.
 Siamese nets, matching nets, and the memory module approaches are all specific to classification, and are not directly applicable to regression or RL scenarios.
 The ± shows 95% confidence intervals over tasks.
 Note that the Omniglot results may not be strictly comparable since the train/test splits used in the prior work were not available.
 The MiniImagenet evaluation of baseline methods and matching networks is from Ravi & Larochelle (2017).](./figures/table 1.png "classification results")

-The data shows that the MAML algorithm achieves better few shot accuracy on all classification tasks that were measured than all prior meta learning techniuques included in the study.

 ### What were the results from the reinforcement learning task evaluation?
 For the 2D navigation task,